DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 ## step 1: Data Import
-Here we show how to import the different fastqs for each region, as previosly described a manifest file should be prepared and once the manifest file for each region is ready you can import the data as follows.
-Since the manifest requires absolute file path we provide the data already imported, however the manifest is crucial for the multi-amplicon pipeline since 6 fastq of different region will be merged later to the same sample_id, here is an example for the V2 region import
+Here we show how to import the different fastqs for each region, as previosly described a manifest file should be prepared and once the manifest file for each region is ready you can import the data as follows. the manifest is crucial for the multi-amplicon pipeline since 6 fastq of different region will be merged later to the same sample_id, here is an example for the V2 region import

 |  sample-id | absolute-filepath |
 | ------------- | ------------- |